lyorig/Halcyon/README.md

 3. Several variables now exist: `HAL_INCLUDE_DIRS`, `HALCYON_SOURCES` and `HALCYON_LIBRARIES`.
 Use these with your project and you're good to go.

 # Usage
-Halcyon wraps SDL using the concepts of *contexts* and *systems*.
+Halcyon wraps SDL with several concepts:
 - **Context:** A "top-level" class that manages a library's (de)initialization.
-- **System:** Initializes specific context functionality, if such separation is necessary.
+- **Proxy**: Provides access to specific context functionality.
+- **System:** Inherits from a proxy and manages (de)initialization of its functionality.
 > [!TIP]
 These are empty classes.
 You are encouraged to use them with `[[no_unique_address]]` (also defined as `HAL_NO_SIZE`).